Austin Distracted Driving Accident Attorneys

 All drivers have a duty to operate their vehicles with reasonable care.
-This not only means following all the traffic laws and avoiding reckless driving maneuvers, but also remaining focused on the task.
+This not only means following all the traffic laws and avoiding reckless driving maneuvers but also remaining focused on the task at hand.
 Distracted driving is extremely dangerous.
 Even at moderate speeds, taking your attention away from the road for a few seconds can cause car accidents, resulting in serious harm to yourself and other drivers.

 Understanding Driver Distractions

 Distracted driving is a broad term used to describe any time drivers become distracted from giving their full attention to the road ahead.

 There are three major types of distraction:

 - Manual distraction: Anything that requires you to remove your hands from the wheel or operating your gearshift is a manual distraction.
 This can include using a cell phone, eating or drinking, applying cosmetics, adjusting the stereo or music player, fiddling with a GPS system, rummaging through belongings, or anything else that requires your hands.

 - Visual distraction: Anything that diverts your eyes from the road and surrounding traffic is a visual distraction.
 When people slow down to look at an accident or a police officer who has pulled over another driver, they aren’t paying attention to their own vehicles and create a hazard on the road to the drivers around them.

 - Cognitive distraction: Cognitive distractions describe anything that takes your mind off the road.
 Even though your hands and eyes may be devoted to driving, if your mind wanders due to a stressful day at work, typical worries, or even daydreaming, your mind is diverting attention from the sensory input around you and you may not be able to react in time should road conditions suddenly change.